 This plan is to be reviewed and approved by the responsible Headquarters or Regional Branch Chief as necessary.

-b. .
+b.
+Onsite inspection activities.
 The lead inspector should hold an entrance meeting with the designated representative who has responsibility for the areas to be inspected.
 At the entrance meeting, the lead inspector should discuss the inspection scope and other administrative matters, such as interviews with staff and/or document reviews.
 Whenever possible, the lead inspector should schedule a daily status meeting with the applicant management or its representative to discuss the inspection progress and issues identified.

 An exit meeting should be conducted at the conclusion of the inspection.
 The results of the inspection, including preliminary findings, should be presented emphasizing their impact on safety.
 The lead inspector should emphasize that preliminary findings are always subject to management review before they are documented in an inspection report.
 Prior to the exit, the lead inspector should brief his/her supervisor if possible, on the preliminary inspection findings.

+c.
+During the conduct of inspections, the Inspection Staff will also make every reasonable attempt to stop work practices that are unsafe or could lead to an unsafe situation.
+Additional discussion regarding witnessing of unsafe situations may be found in Section A03.02.05, ”Witnessing Unsafe Situations,” of IMC-2506, Construction Reactor Oversight Process General Guidance And Basis Document.”

-c. .
-Inspection reports regarding the applicant’s implementation of its QA program for safety-related activities in support of the staff licensing activities associated with the ESP will be issued as required by
+d.
+Inspection documentation.
+Inspection reports regarding the applicant’s implementation of its QA program for safety-related activities in support of the staff licensing activities associated with the ESP will be issued as required by IMC-0617, "Vendor and Quality Assurance Implementation Inspection Reports.”

 Potential violations identified through inspection activities will be processed in accordance with the NRC’s Enforcement Policy.